jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   i.
 Change the default port to be 5555
   i.
 Disable the value PermitRootLogin

-1) Install fail2ban on both of the above systems.
+1) Install fail2ban on both of the above systems:
    i.
 Configure fail2ban to start the service and enable it via systemctl command.
    i.
 Configure the fail2ban to parse the systemd jounrnalctl logs
    i.
 From the first system (Ubuntu) try to SSH into the second system (Fedora) with an incorrect username and password 5 times and get yourself banned.